 1950s Lantern Pendant Lamp

-Materials: Black and silver painted forged iron.
+Materials: Black and silver painted forged iron and iron.
 Brass decorative parts and ornamental screws.
 White opal conical glass.
 Iron white painted perforated mesh on top of the glass.
 Black and white painted square lampshade, brass chain.
 Bakelite socket.

 Chain Length: 80 cm / 31.49’’